quietsamurai98/BrainCube/README.md

 # BrainCube
-BrainCube is a programming language based on manipulating pointers to a shared, 3D abstraction of a data store.
+BrainCube is an esoteric programming language based on manipulating pointers to a shared cube of memory.

 #### Why call it BrainCube?
 The whole BrainCube language is based upon two core ideas:
  * The user may only use pointers to manipulate memory.
      - This idea was influenced by the **brain**f\*\*k language, hence the "Brain" part of **Brain**Cube.
- * Behind the scenes, all memory is stored in a three dimensional data structure.
+ * Pointers can move through memory in three dimensions.
-     - If a normal array can be thought of as a line, then a 2D array could be thought of as a square,
+     - What does that even mean?
+       + In traditional languages like C and C++, a pointer can only move through memory horizontally, as if it were a line.
+       + In languages like [Befunge](https://github.com/catseye/Befunge-93) and [Orthoganal](https://github.com/m-ender/orthagonal), the pointer can move through memory horizontally and vertically, as if it were a grid.
-  and a 3D structure could be thought of as a **cube**, hence the "Cube"  part of Brain**Cube**.
+       + In BrainCube, a pointer is able to move through memory horizonally, vertically, and normally<sup>[1](#normally-definition)</sup>, as if it were a **cube**, hence the "Cube"  part of Brain**Cube**.
+<sub><sup><a name="normally-definition">1</a>: In this context, normally means "along the axis normal to the plane formed by the horizontal and vertical axes."</sub></sup>
 #### Why aren't there any code examples?
 Quick answer: I am still in the process of writing the language specification.